ddmm2020/DataStructures/README.md

 # DataStructures
-some projects about data structure
+These are some projects about data structure